OUR DATA PROTECTION POLICY

 2. ABOUT THIS POLICY

-2.1 The types of personal data that Rich Insight Portfolio Limited (We) may be required to handle information about current, past and prospective suppliers, customers, partners and others that we communicate with.
-The personal data, which may be held on paper or on a computer or other media, is subject to certain legal safeguards specified in the Data Protection Act 1998 (the Act) and other regulations.
+2.1 We may be required to handle personal data about current, past and prospective suppliers, customers, partners and other contacts.
+The personal data, which may be held on paper or on a computer or other media, is subject to certain legal safeguards.
+We are regulated under the Data Protection Act 2018 and the General Data Protection Regulation (the ‘GDPR’) which applies across the European Union (including in the United Kingdom) and we are responsible in respect of that personal data for the purposes of those laws (the Act).

 2.2 This policy and any other documents referred to in it sets out the basis on which we will process any personal data we collect from data subjects, or that is provided to us by data subjects or other sources.